aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 - _Device Shadow_ is the replica which makes a device state available to applications and other services
 - _ShadowTopicPrefix_ is an abbreviated form of the topic, referred to `$aws/things/device1/shadow`(classic shadow topic)

-1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint and then subscribes to the reserved [MQTT shadow topics](https://docs.aws.amazon.com/iot/latest/developerguide/reserved-topics.html#reserved-topics-shadow) for get and update shadow event operations.
-Moreover, instead of subscribing individually to each reserved shadow topic, wildcard(_#_) could be used for generalized subscription like _`ShadowTopicPrefix/get/#`_ , _`ShadowTopicPrefix/update/#`_
+1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint and then subscribes to the reserved [MQTT shadow topics](https://docs.aws.amazon.com/iot/latest/developerguide/reserved-topics.html#reserved-topics-shadow) to get and update shadow event operations.
+Moreover, instead of subscribing individually to each reserved shadow topic, wildcard(_#_) could be used for generalized subscription like _`ShadowTopicPrefix/get/#`_ , _`ShadowTopicPrefix/update/#`_.

     _`ShadowTopicPrefix/get/accepted`_
     _`ShadowTopicPrefix/get/rejected`_